arifulazad/arifulazad.github.io/_pages/prospective.md

-**Prospective MS students:** I am not involved in the admission decisions for M.S. students and do not provide funding (TA/RA) to incoming M.S. students.
+**Prospective M.S. students:** I am not involved in the admission decisions for M.S. students and do not provide funding (TA/RA) to incoming M.S. students.
 Therefore, it is generally not productive to contact me before you have been admitted and have arrived in College Station.